- Historical Development

 Base Services Layer

-It encapsulates servers, libraries, and frameworks that are built on the kernel layer in order to provide upper layers basic operating systems services such as file server, basic programming library, persistence model, and cryptography library.
+It encapsulates servers, libraries, and frameworks are built on the kernel layer in order to provide upper layers basic operating systems services such as file server, basic programming library, persistence model, and cryptography library.

 Kernel Services and Hardware Interface Layer